anyLogistix

 But since the customer demand was lower than the production request, the service level was 100%.

-anyLogistix extensions are built using AnyLogic extension editor and help to simulate your unique processes, which cannot be defined by the default options to create a powerful and flexible simulation model.
+anyLogistix extensions are built using AnyLogic simulation software and help to simulate your unique processes, which cannot be defined by the default options to create a powerful and flexible simulation model.

 How can we improve this article?